The Honorable Madam Justice Rosalie Silberman Abella

 James Wolfensohn has had a long and distinguished career in business, finance and public service, focused mainly on investment banking and economic development of emerging market economies.
 He currently serves as Chairman of Wolfensohn & Company, LLC, a private investment firm advising corporations and governments.
 He is Chairman of Citigroup International Advisory Board, and is also advisor to Citigroup’s senior management on global strategy and on international matters.
 Mr. Wolfensohn served as the ninth President of the World Bank Group (from 1995 to 2005).
 During his ten years as President of the World Bank, he focused the spotlight back on the Bank's true purpose: fighting global poverty and helping the world's poor forge a better life.
 He has participated in a wide range of cultural and volunteer activities throughout his life, especially the performing arts.
 He established the Wolfensohn Center, a research initiative focused on global poverty at the Brookings Institution and serves as Chairman Emeritus of both Carnegie Hall and the John F. Kennedy Center for the Performing Arts.
 Mr. Wolfensohn’s autobiography, A Global Life: My Journey Among Rich and Poor, from Sydney to Wall Street to the World Bank, was published in October 2010.
 He is married to Elaine Wolfensohn, an education specialist, and they have three children.

-Dr. Ziv is the Founder and Director of MSR, the Israel Center for Medical Simulation and Deputy Director of Sheba Medical Center at Tel Hashomer.
+Professor Amitai Ziv, MD, MHA is the Founder and Director of MSR, the Israel Center for Medical Simulation and Deputy Director of Sheba Medical Center at Tel Hashomer.
 Influenced by his training as a combat pilot in the Israeli Air Force, he has become a world leader in the field of simulation based medical education aiming to improve patient safety.
 Simulation is used to enhance clinical and communication skills of healthcare professionals – training them to make better decisions for their patients, enhancing teamwork, improving responses in emergency settings and extracting invaluable lessons from past errors – without endangering real patients.
-Dr. Ziv is broadly involved in humanitarian initiatives and in developing national training and evaluation programs in collaboration with other social and medical organizations, including the IDF Medical Corps' preparation for battlefield conditions.
+Professor Ziv is broadly involved in humanitarian initiatives and in developing national training and evaluation programs in collaboration with other social and medical organizations, including the IDF Medical Corps' preparation for battlefield conditions.
 He has been sought after by medical centers around the world, including Mayo Clinic, Case Western Reserve University, McGill University, Albert Einstein Medical Center (Brazil), and the US Department of the Army.
 He has testified before the U.S. Congress and briefed the Department of Homeland Security on the use of simulation in medical emergency preparedness.
 He is married to Dr. Margalit Ziv, an education specialist, and they have three children.

-Dr. Ziv was the recipient of The Charles Bronfman Prize 2007.
+Professor Ziv was the recipient of The Charles Bronfman Prize 2007.

 Ellen Bronfman Hauptman